filecoin-project/lotus-docs/content/en/lotus/get-started/what-is-lotus/index.md

 To translate, Lotus is:

 - an application
+- that's sets the example
-- that tells computers how to talk to other computers
+- for how computers should talk to talk to other computers
 - that are all following the same set of rules
 - to allow users to store pretty much anything on the computers